jstgood117/deskpro-admin-dashboard/packages/deskpro-component-library/src/components/Sidebar/SidebarSection/README.md

 * if sectionName is defined in navData, render the label and the associated icon
 * if icon is missing, only render the label
 * if navItems is defined in navData, render <ul> element, containing as many SidebarItem components as there are elements in navItems
+* if a SidebarItem has an array of navItems then render a SidebarSubSection instead of a SidebarItem